Janzhuj/janzhuj.github.io/_posts/2023-10-19-Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker.md

 ## 4. Product Marketing Strategy

-A fitness tracker would be useful for the health buffs by monitoring the users activity to build more health lifestyle.
-Our new marketing strategy about this device focuses on professional fitness and health features
+A fitness tracker can be a valuable tool for health enthusiasts, as it monitors user activity to promote a healthier lifestyle.
+Our new marketing strategy for this device emphasizes its professional fitness and health features.

-* #### Customize Exercise Regimen by user type
+* #### Customized Exercise Regimen by User Type

-We can provide an range of exercise regimen by users types.
-Provide lower/upper quantial and average steps, distance and burned calories of each user type, custormer can attempt more health lifestyle by challenging more high-intensity exercise, or keep exercise around the average that he preferred lifestyle.
+We can offer a range of exercise regimens tailored to different user types.
+By providing the lower, upper quartiles, and average steps, distance, and calories burned for each user type, customers can strive for a healthier lifestyle by challenging themselves with more high-intensity exercises or maintaining an exercise routine that aligns with their preferred lifestyle.

-* #### Explore Tools to increase exercise motivation.
+* #### Tools to Enhance Exercise Motivation

-By observing on activity trend graph, we found that exercise is not consistent every day of week with Saturday and Tuesday being the most active days.
-We recommend Custermor to set higher intensity exercise goal on Tuesday and Saturday, and users also can customize their own special warriors day to challenge more active exercise.
-If our device can connect to local sport event or club event, it will highly motivate users increase exercise.
+Our activity trend graph reveals that exercise varies throughout the week, with Saturday and Tuesday being the most active days.
+We recommend customers to set higher intensity exercise goals on these days.
+Users can also designate their own ‘warrior’ days to challenge themselves with more vigorous exercises.
+Notifications about local sports events or club activities, or the creation of an exercise social platform, could significantly motivate users to increase their physical activity.

-* #### Improve Health alert features
+* #### Enhanced Health Alert Features

-As a fitness device,  the abnormal health vital signs alarm function is indispensable, such as a sudden increase in BPM and other health vitals like oxygen level, blood preasure.
-A feature where the device can contact an emergency hotline or a designated person in case of emergency would be a good value-added service to offer.
-Healthy lifestyle reminders are also needed， such as move reminder after a longtime sedentary remind, too late sleep remind, and sleep time extreme less remind.
+As a fitness device, it’s crucial to include an alert function for abnormal health vital signs, such as sudden increases or decrease exceeding normal range in BPM, oxygen level and blood pressure.
+A feature where the device can contact an emergency hotline or a designated person in case of emergency would be a valuable addition.
+Reminders promoting a healthy lifestyle are also essential, such as movement reminders after prolonged sedentary periods, late sleep reminders, and alerts for significantly reduced sleep time.